jwpconsulting/projectify/backend/README.md

 # Quickstart

+To get started, you have to

+1. Clone the repository,
+2. cd into `backend` directory,
+3. create a `.env` file from `.env.template`,
+4. edit the `.env` file to add a `DATABASE_URL` and `REDIS_TLS_URL` for a local Redis and PostgreSQL 15 instance, and
+5. create the projectify PostgreSQL database.
+Then,
+6. inside a poetry shell,
+  a. migrate the database,
+  b. seed it with test data, and then
+  c. run the development server

+The commands to run are these:

 ```
 git clone git@github.com:jwp-consulting/projectify-backend.git
 cd projectify-backend/backend
-poetry install --with dev --with test
+poetry install --with dev --with test --no-root
-poetry shell
 cp .env.template .env
 vim .env
+# Inside .env:
-# Edit DATABASE_URL
+# 1) Edit DATABASE_URL
-# Edit REDIS_TLS_URL
+# 2) Edit REDIS_TLS_URL
+# Create the database
 createdb projectify
+# Now you can run the server
+poetry shell
 ./manage.py migrate
 ./manage.py seeddb
 ./manage.py runserver
 ```

-To run a celery worker:
+Furthermore, to run a celery worker:

 `celery -A projectify worker -c 1`